cltl/vu-rm-pip3/docs/configuration.md

 The configuration file defines a maximal pipeline with all available components; components can be filtered out by specifying input layers, goal layers or goal modules, as explained in the [operation](https://github.com/cltl/vu-rm-pip3/blob/master/docs/operation.md) and [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md) pages.

-The default configuration file for the Dutch NewsReader pipeline is provided under `.cfg/pipeline.yml`, and execution scripts are provided in `./scripts/bin`, which is also the default location for such scripts.
+The default configuration file for the Dutch NewsReader pipeline is provided under `./cfg/pipeline.yml`, and execution scripts are provided in `./scripts/bin`, which is also the default location for such scripts.
 A different configuration file, and different scripts location can be specified as explained in the [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md) page.

+## Input/Output files
 The pipeline reads input text documents from `stdin` and writes the result NAF files to `stdout`.
 Besides, the `stderr` stream of each component and an execution summary are logged, as described [below](#logging).